| CloserLook > Romans > Romans 2:17 to 3:20 |

 Let me give you an example of their preoccupation with outward show. ~ ~ ~ ~ ~ ~ When

-We see that in Numb.15:38-39 "Speak unto the children of Israel, and bid them that
+We see that in Numbers 15:38-39 "Speak unto the children of Israel, and bid them that

 they make them fringes in the borders of their garments throughout their

-You guessed it; they made their borders wider than everyone else's.
-It was their visual aid, to impress the general population with their superior holiness.
-What it really displayed, was their preoccupation with the outward appearance.
+You guessed it.
+They made their borders wider than everyone else's.
+It was their visual aid to impress the general population with their superior holiness.
+What it really displayed was their preoccupation with the outward appearance.
 It was a characteristic that flowed through their entire nature, and it was a characteristic that Jesus pointed out to the rest of people.
-Matt.23:5-7 "--- all their
+Matthew 23:5-7 "--- all their

 He gives us

-at night and caring off their possessions, no, nothing as illegal as
+at night and carrying off their possessions.
+No, nothing as illegal as that.

-But they where adding to God's laws, and they where bending His Word, to their own advantage.
+But they were adding to God's laws, and they were bending His Word to

 And Jesus brought that out into the open in Mark 7:9-13 "And he said unto them,